 Mainmark has been providing specialist ground engineering and asset preservation solutions since 1983.

-Originally founded in Australia, our local operation has grown into a global enterprise with offices in New Zealand, the UK, Japan and Thailand.
+Originally founded in Australia, our local operation has grown into a global enterprise with offices in New Zealand, Japan and the UK.

 Mainmark’s global standing received a boost after it won a major Ground Engineering Award in 2016 for its work in re-levelling the Christchurch Art Gallery following the 2011 earthquake events.
 This was testament to the exceptional level of engineering expertise and geotechnical innovation that Mainmark continues to uphold across its global business operations.